 In addition to lateral pressure, vertical loads are also imposed on formwork.
 Vertical loads consist of dead and live loads.
 The weight of formwork, the weight of the reinforcement and freshly placed concrete is dead load.
 The live load includes the weight of the workers, equipment, material storage, runways, and impact.

 Vertical loads assumed for shoring and reshoring design for multistory construction should include all loads transmitted from the floors above as dictated by the proposed construction schedule.

 The majority of all formwork involves concrete weighting 22 – 24 kN/m3.
-Minor variations in this weight are not significant, and for these majority cases 24 kN/m3 including weight of reinforcing steel is commonly assumed for design.
+Minor variations in this weight are not significant, and for the majority of cases, 24 kN/m3 including the weight of reinforcing steel is commonly assumed for design.
 Formwork weights vary from as little as 0.15 to 0.7 kN/m2.
 When the formwork weight is small in relation to the weight of the concrete plus live load, it is frequently, neglected.

 Horizontal loads on Formwork